MichelleElizabethK/AutoMin2023/README.md

   - on Lindat
   - scientific articles with abstracts
 - QMSum
+  - not on HuggingFace
-  - meeting transcripts, summarizations of various topics discussed
+  - meeting transcripts, query-based summarizations of various topics discussed

 - Info:
   - AMI and ICSI best but rather small